Deja Vu All Over Again: Another New Apache Struts Vulnerability (CVE-2018-11776)

 CVE-2018-11776 is configuration dependent.
-It specifically requires that you are not using Namespaces.
-While there are more nuances to this newest version, most of the configurations are common settings - meaning that if you’re using this version of Struts2, you’re most likely vulnerable.
+It specifically requires you do not use Namespaces.
+While there are more nuances to this newest version, most configurations are common settings - meaning that if you're using this version of Struts2, you're likely vulnerable.

-As we get so attuned to “another day, another new vuln,” the result is that organizations around the world are left scrambling to respond to a brand new threat that they just learned about within the last 24 hours.
-The good news however -- at least for those organizations that have embraced automated open source governance and DevOps-style continuous delivery practices -- is that they are uniquely capable of responding.
+As we get so attuned to "another day, another new vuln," organizations around the world are left scrambling to respond to a brand new threat they just learned about within the last 24 hours.
+The good news, however, at least for those organizations that have embraced automated open source governance and DevOps-style continuous delivery practices, is that they are uniquely capable of responding.

-In this instance, customer’s of Sonatype Nexus were notified of CVE-2018-11776 yesterday morning -- just hours after it was publicly disclosed.
-Additionally, their application security teams were able to rapidly identify which, if any, production applications contained the vulnerable component.
+In this instance, customers of Sonatype Nexus Repository were notified of CVE-2018-11776 yesterday morning, just hours after it was publicly disclosed.
+Additionally, their application security teams quickly identified which, if any, production applications contained the vulnerable component.
 Finally, their development teams automatically received step-by-step instructions to remediate the risk.

 LC 1